Our featured author for March is Theodor Seuss Geisel, better known to the world as Dr. Seuss. He was born on March 2, 1904.

 Dr. Seuss won a number of awards for his word, including a Pulitzer Prize, three Academy Awards, two Emmy awards, and a Peabody award.
 The Theodore Seuss Geisel Award now honors the author(s) and illustrator(s) of “the most distinguished contribution to beginning reader books published in the United States” during the preceding year.

 Dr. Seuss loved to illustrate books, but he found that he had more story ideas than he could write and illustrate.
 The stories he wrote and illustrated are under the name “Dr. Seuss,” and those he wrote but were illustrated by someone else are under the name “Theo LeSieg.”
 “LeSeig” is Geisel spelled backwards.

-For more information about Rosemary Wells, or to check out one of her books, please see the “Happy Birthday” display in the LMC.
+Dr. Seuss passed away in 1991, but he lives on in his many wonderful books.
+For more information about Dr. Seuss, or to check out one of his books, please see the “Happy Birthday” display in the LMC.